HallaSurvivor/Blog/_posts/2022-08-21-monoidal-monoidoidoids.md

 I had a lot of great conversations.
 I'll definitely be at BLAST next year, and I might try to spend a bit of time at Chapman too.

 For now, though, I have to start packing.
-Take care, everyone, and see you soon ^_^
+Take care everyone, and see you soon ^_^

 ---